salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 ### 2. The Configuration: `release-please-config.json`

 This defines the strategy.
-We use the `terraform-module` type, which knows how to update Terraform files and READMEs.
+I use the `terraform-module` type, which knows how to update Terraform files and READMEs.

 ```json
 {